 Comment: “Full Retirement Age” is when you are eligible for your full Social Security benefits without penalty.
 For those born between 1943 and and 1954, it was age 66.
 For those born in 1955 and later the FRE increased 2 months per year, until for those born in 1960 and later, it became age 67.
 But you can actually qualify for “more than full” and get a larger benefit at any age up to 70.
 (See Full Retirement Age Chart).
 80% got this correct.

 October 28, 2020 — Perhaps you have already voted in the U.S. Presidential election.
-If so, congratulations on fulfilling an important responsibility of being a citizen.
-But if you haven’t voted yet here are some facts, as best we can determine, on where the two presidential candidates stand on the future of Social Security, one of the most important issues for current and future retirees.
+If so, congratulations on fulfilling an important responsibility of citizenship.
+But if you haven’t voted yet here are some facts, as best we can determine, to help you understand where the two presidential candidates stand on the future of Social Security, one of the most important issues for current and future retirees.
 For this article we have relied mainly on an excellent article on NextAvenue.org, “What Biden’s Plans Mean for Social Security“.

-The nonpartisan Urban Institute think tank analyzed Biden’s plans for Social Security in What Biden’s plans would mean for Social Security.
-They concluded that they could “close about a quarter of Social Security’s long-term financial shortfall”, currently projected to be slightly more than 20% of promised benefits by 2035.
+The nonpartisan Urban Institute think tank analyzed Biden’s plans for Social Security in that article.
+They concluded that his plan could “close about a quarter of Social Security’s long-term financial shortfall”, which as currently projected would reduce promised benefits by slightly more than 20% in 2035.

 October 25, 2020 – Just how much do you really know about your Social Security benefit?
 This quick 12 question quiz, will tell you with an instant score.
 This year’s edition covers the basics you need to know with new, revised, and updated questions to reflect your benefit in 2020.
 It is a great opportunity to learn what you know, and don’t know, about this important benefit.